drinkataco/k3s-ansible-playbook/README.md

 # Build a File Server and Kubernetes Cluster

-Build a server cluster on your Raspberry Pi (singular or plural), as well as managing volume mounts and exports.
+Build a high availability kubernetes cluster on your Raspberry Pi computers with K3s, as well as managing volume mounts and exports.

 <!-- vim-md-toc format=bullets ignore=^TODO$ -->
 * [Requirements](#requirements)